intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/getting-started.md

 val dmodel = Model(x1, dense3)
 ```

 After creating the model, you will have to decide which loss function to use in training.
-For a list of loss functions, refer to [loss function](https://github.com/intel-analytics/BigDL/tree/branch-2.0/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/keras/objectives)

 Now you can use `compile` function of the model to set the loss function, optimization method.
 ```